Royal Marines: Princess of Wales's Royal Regiment

 The fore-bearer regiments of the Princess of Wales's Royal Regiment, 31st (Huntingdonshire) Regiment of Foot was initially raised as amphibious troops.
 They served as Marines for a period.
 To this day one officer from the Royal Marines serves with the PWRR and Vice Versa.
 Also the Royal Marine Lanyard is worn by all ranks in Service Dress and Number 2 Dress uniform and barrack dress of PWRR.

 United States Marine Corps

 The Royal Marines and the United States Marine Corps have close cultural links arising from the Special Relationship, having trained together and fought together on multiple occasions.
+The two marine corps share an exchange program in which a Royal Marine colour sergeant is assigned to the US Marine Corps Officer Candidate School as a staff member training candidate, while a US marine is assigned to a Royal Marine unit as a staff member.

 Barbados Defence Force

 Close links have existed between the Royal Marines and the Barbados Defence Force since 1985 when a bond was established following a series of cross-training exercises in the Caribbean.
 The Alliance was approved by HM the Queen in 1992.

 Netherlands Marine Corps

 The Royal Marines have close links with the Royal Netherlands Marine Corps, with whom they conduct NATO exercises throughout the year.
 Units of the Royal Netherlands Marine Corps work in close co-operation with 3 Commando Brigade of the Royal Marines.
 Operational units of the Royal Netherlands Marine Corps are fully integrated into this brigade.
 This integration is known as the United Kingdom-Netherlands Landing Force and is a component of the United Kingdom-Netherlands Amphibious Force as a key strike force during the Cold War to strengthen the Nordic area.